BudddyDudeGuy/Night-City-Refined/README.md

 ### Controller Aiming

 If you play on a gamepad and do not want the game to be trivially easy, copy the controller settings below.
-Two other testers and myself ran these configurations over hundreds of hours of playtime, and they gave the best feel while keeping the game challenging.
+My brother and I ran these configurations over hundreds of hours of playtime, and they gave the best feel while keeping the game challenging.

 (controller settings screenshot)